semodi/libnxc/docs/index.rst

 As long as the following requirements are fulfilled, models can be used by Libnxc:

   1. The model has to be implemented in PyTorch and serialized into a TorchScript model (e.g. with ``torch.jit.trace``)
-  2. The model input and output has to follow the form specified in ???
+  2. The model input and output has to follow the form specified in :ref:`Functionals`

 The serialized model is regarded as a containerized black box by Libnxc.
 Thus, even simple polynomial models can be implemented and evaluated.